xpurnoch/gloria_tool/README.md

 ## Customising parameters

-All numerical thresholds live in config files.
+All numerical thresholds are located in the config files.
 See `config.sh` and `config.R` for details.